 Like any sport, football needs a robust talent pool to stay afloat.
-A growing awareness of the danger that inheres in playing football could dry up the pool.
+A growing awareness of the danger of playing football could dry it up.
 How many school-age kids try boxing nowadays?
 The number of participants in high-school football has fallen by 2.5 percent since 2008, a discouraging datum if not a precipitous drop.
 Meanwhile, parents are growing more concerned about concussions, and it is hard to envision any serious medical finding that exonerates the game.

 As advocates of football run out of plausible deniability, they may resort to arguments about personal choice.
 That could invite unfavorable comparisons to the tobacco industry.
 No doubt some parents will make the trade-off and allow their kids to play what remains, it cannot be denied, a thrilling sport.
 But the game will be even harder to defend on ethical grounds if it relies on cash-strapped families’ taking the gamble with their kids’ brains, as boxing does today.
 And from a pragmatic perspective, the sport’s authorities wants its appeal to be as broad as possible.